phpDocumentor/phpDocumentor/docs/guides/docblocks.rst

 Using a DocBlock you are able to effectively document your application's API (Application Programming Interface) by describing the function of, and relations between, elements in your source code, such as classes and methods.

-In reality a :term:`DocBlock` is in fact the name for a combination of a, so-called, :term:`DocComment` and a block of the :term:`PHPDoc` Domain Specific Language (DSL).
+In reality a DocBlock is in fact the name for a combination of a, so-called, DocComment and a block of the PHPDoc Domain Specific Language (DSL).
 A DocComment is the container that contains documentation that can be formatted according to the :doc:`PHPDoc Standard<../references/phpdoc/index>`.

 .. important::

-   A DocBlock is always associated with one, and just one, :term:`Structural Element` in PHP; so this may either be a file, class, interface, trait, function, constant, method, property or variable.
+   A DocBlock is always associated with one, and just one, Structural Element in PHP; so this may either be a file, class, interface, trait, function, constant, method, property or variable.

 **DocComments**